About New Media

 Technological literacy

-Through the lens of art education, our program prepares students to become highly skilled, creative and critical thinkers who can frame increasingly interconnected, complex problems and determine effective solutions within an ever-changing technological landscape.
+Through the lens of art education, our program prepares students to become highly skilled creative thinkers who can frame increasingly interconnected and complex problems and determine effective solutions within an ever-changing technological landscape.

 New Media prepares students to grow as creative individuals, fostering their ability to feel, see, dream, learn and make.
-Our innovative experiential learning environment supports developing a creative and critical approach that helps them frame and solve problems in uniquely human ways.
+Our innovative experiential learning environment supports students to frame and solve problems in uniquely human ways.

 A diverse range of mediums and approaches

-Areas of specialization across New Media faculty and staff include: experience design, interaction design, games, computational arts, tangible media, natural information and communication systems, interactive storytelling, media for social change, systems thinking, robotics, regenerative cultures and systems, net zero systems, environmental computing, cybernetics, wearable computing, generative processes, DIY and open source creation, Indigenous media, mixed and extended realities, networked art, video art, data visualization and creative AI.
+Areas of specialization across New Media faculty and staff include: exploring and speculating about alternate worldviews and social change related to identity, bodies, social justice, ecologies through the use of queer play, speculative design, experience design, interaction design, games, computational arts, tangible media, interactive storytelling, media for social change, systems thinking, robotics, cybernetics, wearable computing, generative processes, DIY and open source creation, Indigenous media, mixed and extended realities, networked art, video art and data visualization.